Chinese numismatic charm: Taoist charms

 A Taoist charm that contains Taoist "magic writing" on display at the Museum of Ethnography, Sweden.

 Taoist charms (Traditional Chinese: 道教品壓生錢; Simplified Chinese: 道教品压生钱; Pinyin: dào jiào pǐn yā shēng qián) are Chinese numismatic charms that contain inscriptions and images related to Taoism.
-Since ancient times, the Chinese had attributed magical powers and influence to Hanzi characters.
-They believed that certain characters could impact spirits, which were in turn believed to be responsible for good and ill fortune.
-The Huainanzi describes spirits as horror-stricken at being commanded by the magical powers of the Hanzi characters used for amulets and charms.
-Many early Han dynasty talismans were worn as pendants containing inscriptions requesting that people who were deified in the Taoist religion to lend them protection.
-Some Taoist charms contain inscriptions based on Taoist "magic writing" (Chinese: 符文, also known as Taoist magic script characters, Taoist magic figures, Taoist magic formulas, Taoist secret talismanic writing, and Talismanic characters) which is a secret writing style regarded as part of Fulu.
-Its techniques are passed from Taoist priests to their students and differ between Taoist sects, with a secrecy that led many people to believe that they would have more effect in controlling the will of the spirits.
+Since ancient times, the Chinese have attributed magical powers and influence to Hanzi characters.
+They believed that certain characters could influence spirits, which, in turn, were believed to be responsible for good and ill fortune.
+The Huainanzi describes spirits as horror-stricken when commanded by the magical powers of Hanzi characters used in amulets and charms.
+Many early Han dynasty talismans were worn as pendants bearing inscriptions that requested deified figures in Taoism to protect their wearers.
+Some Taoist charms contain inscriptions based on Taoist "magic writing" (Chinese: 符文, also known as Taoist magic script characters, Taoist magic figures, Taoist magic formulas, Taoist secret talismanic writing, and Talismanic characters), which is a secret writing style regarded as part of Fulu.
+Its techniques are passed down from Taoist priests to their students and vary across Taoist sects, with a secrecy that has led many to believe they are more effective at controlling the will of the spirits.

-As the majority of these charms asked Leigong (the Taoist God of Thunder) to kill the evil spirits or bogies, these numismatic charms are often called "Lei Ting" charms (雷霆錢) or "Lei Ting curse" charms.
-As imperial decrees had absolute authority, this reinforced the popular myth that Hanzi characters were somehow magical, and inspired Chinese talismans to take the forms of imperial decrees.
+As most of these charms asked Leigong (the Taoist God of Thunder) to kill evil spirits or bogies, these numismatic charms are often called "Lei Ting" charms (雷霆錢) or "Lei Ting curse" charms.
+As imperial decrees held absolute authority, this reinforced the popular myth that Hanzi characters were somehow magical and inspired Chinese talismans to take the form of imperial decrees.
 Many Taoist talismans read as if by a high-rank official commanding the evil spirits and bogies with inscriptions such as "let it [the command] be executed as fast as Lü Ling", (Note: Lü Ling was an ancient Chinese runner from the Zhou dynasty during the Mu Wang era in the 10th century BC.) "quickly, quickly, this is an order", and "[pay] respect [to] this command".
 Taoist talismans can contain either square holes or round ones.
 Many Taoist amulets and charms contain images of Liu Haichan, Zhenwu, the Bagua, yin-yang symbols, constellations, Laozi, swords, bats, and immortals.

-During the Song dynasty, a number of Taoist charms depicting the "Quest for Longevity" were cast.
-These contain images of an immortal, incense burner, crane, and a tortoise on the obverse and Taoist "magic writing" on the reverse.
-Taoist charms containing the quest for immortality are a common motif and reproductions of this charm were commonly made after the Song period.
+During the Song dynasty, some Taoist charms depicting the "Quest for Longevity" were cast.
+These contain images of an immortal, an incense burner, a crane, and a tortoise on the obverse and Taoist "magic writing" on the reverse.
+Taoist charms containing the quest for immortality are a common motif, and reproductions of this charm were commonly made after the Song period.
 Some Taoist charms from the Qing dynasty contain images of Lü Dongbin with the inscription fú yòu dà dì (孚佑大帝, "Great Emperor of Trustworthy Protection").
 This charm notably contains a round hole.